 It can make flat and crinkle strip cuts in a wide variety of widths by removing either the crosscut knife spindle or the circular knife spindle.

 A slicing knife, circular knife spindle and crosscut knife spindle are used for dicing.
 Users can change the dice size by using the required cutting spindles and adjusting the slice thickness.

 The company this week also announced it had added a deep crinkle cut feature to its Quanticut Dicer.
 The new cut offers a crinkle with a depth of about one and half times that of a standardcrinkle.
 The QuantiCut accepts product of up to 10" (254mm) in any dimension.

 The machine has a high capacity output of a full range of dices, strip cuts and slices.
 It has stainless steel contact parts with hinged and sliding access panels to promote sanitation.

-The machine includes a patented crosscut spindle changing tool and a patented circular spindle changing tool, which enable one person to change parts
+The machine includes a patented crosscut spindle changing tool and a patented circular spindle changing tool, which enable one person to change parts without assistance.

 In other news Urschel Laboratories said it is doubling the space at its free test cutting facility in Valparaiso, Indiana due to a higher demand from customers.

 The company will spend $950,000 to construct an additional 5,000 sq. ft.
 (1,500 sq. m) of test space at the current test facility in Valparaiso,which serves as the company's headquarters.

 Urschel allows customers to test their products on the company's for free and with no-obligations at its 13 test facilities worldwide.
 Urschel will also use the new space for ongoing research anddevelopment of its cutting machines.